 Gary S. Starr(860) firstname.lastname@example.org

-Gary provides practical advice to a wide range of educational clients in the private and public sector, bringing over 30 years of experience to counseling clients in traditional labor relations matters as well as human relations problems.
+Gary Starr provides practical advice to a wide range of clients in the private and public sector, bringing over 30 years of experience to counseling clients in traditional labor relations matters as well as human relations problems.
 His experience helps clients avoid the “big mistakes” as well as the day-to-day hassles.
 Gary also defends employers in state and federal courts, regularly appearing before judges, juries, and administrative agencies.
 He provides strategic and creative approaches to difficult employee issues, seeking practical solutions and aggressively litigating where and when necessary.

 Clarisse N. Thomas(203) email@example.com